 Day 2, a walk in the city centre of Milan

-Milan is Italy’s second largest city with about 1.35 million inhabitants.
+Milano (Milan in English) is Italy’s second largest city with about 1.35 million inhabitants.
 Metropolitan Milan holds a population of 5.2 million making it the fifth largest in Europe.
 The oldest parts are centred around the cathedral, il Duomo.
 If you place a compass needle on the Duomo you can draw a series of widening concentric circles.
 These circles are easily seen on maps in the shape of roads.
 Much of Milan’s sights are reachable on foot, at least if you are in a reasonably good health.

 Our guided tour started at the Castello Sforzesco (Sforza Castle), at the fountain in front of the clock tower, Torre del Filarete.
 The castle was built as a fortress in the 14th century but was a hundred years later developed under the ruling Sforza family into a palace.